welcome to the mayan ruins website .

 ALTUN HA, Belize District-Belize

-Altun Ha (Rockstone Water)is an important site from the Classic Period (200-900 A.D.).
+Altun Ha (Rockstone Water)is an important archaeological zone from the Classic Period (200-900 A.D.).
 It is located close to the Caribbean Sea and linked trade from the Highlands and other interior sites with the sea routes that traded up and around the Yucatan Peninsula.
 Many exotic trade items have been discovered here, the most important being the largest jade artifact known from the Maya area.

 The site covers an area of about 5 sq miles/8 sq kms with a small core area partially restored and open to the public.
 There is a large reservoir that was constructed by the Maya, and lined with a clay bottom to hold water.
 The archaeological park contains a large selection of flora and fauna typical of lowland tropical forests.